Gaps in the support of canonical currents on projective K3 surfaces: Introduction

 \subsubsection{Acknowledgments}

-We are grateful to Roland Roeder for conversations on his work with Rebelo \cite{RebeloRoeder2021_Dynamics-of-groups-of-birational-automorphisms-of-cubic-surfaces-and-Fatou/Julia} that inspired this note, and to Serge Cantat for detailed feedback that improved our exposition.
+We are grateful to Roland Roeder for conversations on his work with Rebelo \cite{RebeloRoeder2021_Dynamics-of-groups-of-birational-automorphisms-of-cubic-surfaces-and-Fatou/Julia} that inspired this note, to Serge Cantat for detailed feedback that improved our exposition, and to the referee for useful comments.
 We are also grateful to Serge Cantat for suggesting to combine our methods with an example of Moncet that led to \autoref{thm_intro:full_gaps_real_locus}.

-This research was partially conducted during the period the first-named author served as a Clay Research Fellow, and was partially supported by the National Science Foundation under Grant No. DMS-2005470.
-The second-named author was partially supported by NSF grant DMS-2231783, and part of this work was conducted during his visit to the Center for Mathematical Sciences and Applications at Harvard University, which he would like to thank for the hospitality.
+This research was partially conducted during the period the first-named author served as a Clay Research Fellow, and during the second-named author's visit to the Center for Mathematical Sciences and Applications at Harvard University, which he would like to thank for the hospitality.
 This note is dedicated to the memory of Nessim Sibony, a dear colleague and friend, whose contributions to holomorphic dynamics and several complex variables remain an inspiration to us.
 He is greatly missed.